IMPACT Inbound Marketing Agency]

 With this in mind, organize your content so it's easy to find.

-Much of your sales content should be readily available on your website, either from your service pages or in your blog.
-Some specific information like pricing may even have its own dedicated page.
+Much of your sales content should be readily available on your website, either from your service pages or in your learning center.
+Some specific information like pricing should even have its own dedicated page.

 But won't assigning content scare buyers away?